 As a property manager, you likely have multiple vendors for specific services, such as heating, electrical, locksmithing, and more.
 This table is filled with all sorts of different properties to keep track of such vendors!

-- Vendor Name.
+Name.
 Some vendors may have DBAs (Doing Business As names), so it’s up to you to determine how you address each vendor.

-- Specialty.
+Specialty.
 Each vendor has something that they do best—whether it’s plumbing, electric, locksmithing, or something else.

-- Point of Contact.
+Point of contact.
 This field is designated for the primary point of contact for that vendor.

-- Phone.
+Phone.
 Same as email, but for phone.🙂

-- Business Card.
+Business card.
 It’s a little old school, but most businesses still use business cards.
 Take a picture of it, upload it to this field, and save it forever digitally!

-- Notes.
+Notes.
 An all-purpose notes field for whatever you deem may be important to note about your property management vendors.

-- All Vendors.
+All vendors.
 Displays all vendors, sorted by specialty for easy categorization.

 A lease is what binds together the tenant and the unit, so it’s only natural that the ultimate Commercial Property Management template has a table dedicated to leases.

 Tenantstable.
 It allows you to easily view which tenant (or tenants, if you have multiple) pertain to each specific lease.

-- Start Date.
+Start date.
 The start date for the lease.

-- End Date.
+End date.
 The end date for the lease.

-- Scan/PDF.
+Scan/PDF.
 Regardless of whether the lease was signed digitally or physically, it’s easy to keep track of it with this field where you can store and reference it as needed.

-- Notes.
+Notes.
 A notes field for any other broader information that may need to be captured for the lease.

-- All Leases.
+All leases.
 There are no filters for this view, and it’s sorted in chronological by earliest lease start dates.

-- Expiring This Year.
+Expiring this year.
 Shows only leases that are expiring in the current year.

-- Office Pets.
+Office pets.
 Shows only leases that allow pets.
 Because office pets are awesome!

 Although resources are critical pieces to successfully managing property, you need points of contact to orchestrate necessary services for proper management of the buildings.
 This table identifies which contacts serve as mediums for important processes such as signing leases and linking service requests to the required vendors.

-- Name.
+Name.
 The name of the contact.

-- Responsibilities.
+Responsibilities.
 A brief description of the responsibilities that the contact has.

-- Phone number.
+Phone number.
 The phone number of the contact.

 All contacts.
 Displays all contacts sorted in alphabetical order.